angular/angular/aio/content/guide/upgrade.md

 loaded correctly.

-This is a considerable effort and it often isn't worth it, especially since we are in the process of moving our our to Angular already.
+This is a considerable effort and it often isn't worth it, especially since we are in the process of moving our code to Angular.
 Instead we declare `angular` as `angular.IAngularStatic` to indicate it is a global variable and still have full typing support.